JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 ]
 ```

-here [WLX](frontend/Cell%20types/WLX.md) is used only to have more control over the layout (add shadows to elements, dividers and so on).
-In principle one could do almost the same by using using [Row](frontend/Reference/Formatting/Row.md) or [TableForm](frontend/Reference/Formatting/TableForm.md).
-In general HTML is much easier to use when it comes to the design.
+Here, [WLX](frontend/Cell%20types/WLX.md) is used only to have more control over the layout (adding shadows to elements, dividers, and so on).
+In principle, one could do almost the same using [Row](frontend/Reference/Formatting/Row.md) or [TableForm](frontend/Reference/Formatting/TableForm.md).
+In general, HTML is much easier to use when it comes to design.

-You can test it in a separate cell
+You can test it in a separate cell:

 ```jsx
 .wlx